pravega/pravega/documentation/src/docs/deployment/run-local.md

 ##  With Long Term Storage

 When the streams are required to be persisted between server restarts, a Tier 2 storage is required by Pravega.
-For Example, a mounted NFS share can be used as Tier 2 storage.
+For example, a mounted NFS share can be used as Tier 2 storage.
 Only the Segment Store requires its host to be configured with this storage.
 The Controller and Segment Store are run as different processes.
 These steps are described in [Manual Installation](manual-install.md).

 ### From Docker Image